Elavon Merchant Services

 PayPal doesn’t offer the range of options Elavon does, but their pricing is upfront and they can work for most small businesses just starting out.
 When you sign up for PayPal merchant services you’ll have to purchase a mobile card reader ranging in price from $14.99 to $99.99.
 However, there are no monthly costs and processing fees are a comparable 2.7% on in-person transactions.
 Note that PayPal does not sell their own POS, but can integrate with a vast array of other POS options.

 If you were attracted to Elavon because of the range of solutions it offers to small business owners, consider Square POS.
 Square POS is completely free software with credit card processing fees starting at 2.6% + $0.10 and no long-term contracts.
-Plus, Square offers a retail and restaurant version of its POS for an additional $60 per month, and there are a variety of hardware options to choose from.
+Plus, Square offers a retail and restaurant version of its POS, and there are a variety of hardware options to choose from.

 If you have your heart set on working with a really big merchant services provider, consider Worldpay.
 Worldpay offers a lot of the same variety you’d get working with Elavon, but with more transparent pricing (2.9% + $0.30 per transaction fee).
 Note that Worldpay also has multi-year contracts with early termination fees.